2006 California Golden Bears football team: Minnesota

-Portland State Vikings
+Portland State

 Cal played at home the next week against the Portland State Vikings, a Division I Football Championship opponent that was the last team scheduled on the Bears' 2006 schedule.
 The Vikings were 2–0 going into this game at California Memorial Stadium before a crowd of 61,082.
 Portland State scored a field goal on their opening drive, but the Bears responded with three more touchdowns before the first quarter ended, one coming from a Daymeion Hughes 30-yard interception.
 In the second quarter, Marshawn Lynch posted a 71-yard touchdown run, and another touchdown midway through the third quarter put the Bears put 35–3.
 Portland State scored two quick touchdowns before the half ended, but the half closed with Cal receiver DeSean Jackson scoring on a 27-yard pass.
 Cal substituted many of its roster into the game in the second half, and neither team scored in the second half, as the Bears won 42–16, bringing their record to 2–1.

 Cal brought in 502 total yards, 335 being in the first half.
 Nate Longshore passed for 225 yards, 2 touchdowns, and 1 interception.
 Lynch rushed for 112 yards and a touchdown on 6 carries, and Jackson had five catches for 103 yards and a score.
 Backup Cal quarterback Steve Levy also played, going 7 for 10 with 66 yards.
 Vikings quarterback Rob Freeman was 12 for 17 with 119 yards and a touchdown.

 Despite this, Cal had three turnovers and 9 penalties which put them back over 100 yards.
 Both Jackson and Hughes seemed confident they could play better the next week in Pac-10 play.

 With this win, Cal stayed steady in the AP Poll at #21, and rose one spot in the Coaches Poll to #20.

 Portland State would finish the season 7–4, 6–2 in the Big Sky Conference.